brannerchinese/python_exploration/python_trivia.md

         > The `!=` inequality operator in Python 3.0 was a horrible, finger pain inducing mistake; [Barry Warsaw] reinstates the `<>`.

 1. "BDFL": Guido van Rossum ("Benevolent Dictator for Life")
+1. `x, y = y, x` variable swapping is done internally using not one but two temporary variables.

 [end]